-The reason we love hiking so much is that we enjoy all parts of it.
+The reason we love hiking so much is that we enjoy everything about it.
 Not just the view from the top.
 Not just a spectacular lake or waterfall at the end.
 And not even just the views.
 We enjoy being there.
 We enjoy the green forest and the blue sky.
 The sun and the breeze on our faces.
 We enjoy observing the million forms of life – small or big.
 Sitting on the rocks while having lunch.
-The solitude and the perfection that only nature can offer.
+The solitude and perfection that only nature can offer.
 We even enjoy that we don’t mind how dirty we get.
-(Yeah, it’s maybe the child inside us who feels ecstatic that there’s situations when it’s completely okay to get dirty.)
+(Yeah, it’s maybe the child inside us who feels ecstatic that there are situations when it’s completely okay to get dirty.)

 What does this have to do with our favorite day hikes in Slovakia’s High Tatras?
 A lot.
 Because that’s why we chose to hike through Small Cold Valley.
 We didn’t expect more and more breathtaking views and great challenges after each step like when we climb to a peak.
 We just wanted to enjoy all the small beauties of nature.
-But since our hike in the Cascade Canyon of Grand Teton National Park (far away from Slovakia, yes…) we already knew that valleys can look like paradise.
+And valleys are beautiful!

 Two fabulous valleys of the Tatras: Small and Great Cold Valleys

 So we decided to visit one of the most popular valleys of the High Tatras National Park: Small Cold Valley (or Malá Studená Dolina is Slovak).
-And once we got there we thought why not make it a loop and visit Great Cold Valley (Veľká Studená Dolina), too?
+And once we were there, we thought why not make it a loop and visit Great Cold Valley, too?
 It could fit in one day.
+Well, a long summer day.
 Yes, it did.
 It’s another thing that we wouldn’t do this loop again.

 But let’s stick to Small Cold Valley for now.
-Because it’s a fairy tale place and the trail through the valley is relatively easy.
+Because it’s a fairy tale placem and the trail through the valley is relatively easy.
 All the beautiful peaks surrounded us and we could just enjoy the views without climbing any peaks.
 Sounds like a tempting combination, doesn’t it?
-In addition, the valley is decorated by millions of wildflowers in summer and there were two waterfalls and a charming mountain creek on our way, too.
+In addition, millions of wildflowers are in bloom in the valley during summer, and there were two waterfalls and a charming mountain stream on our way, too.

 How to access the trailhead

-The trailhead is in the small mountain village of Hrebienok.
-It can be accessed by funicular from Starý Smokovec or on foot if you follow the green route from Starý Smokovec funicular station (it takes about 45 minutes).
-Cars are not allowed to Hrebienok so we parked our car in Starý Smokovec and walked up to Hrebienok.
+The trail starts from Hotel Hrebienok that can be accessed by funicular or on foot from Starý Smokovec.
+If you follow the green route from Starý Smokovec funicular station, it takes about 45 minutes to walk up to the hotel.
+Even though there’s a paved road, cars are not allowed to Hrebienok, so we parked our car in Starý Smokovec and walked up.
+(Daily or hourly parking fees are charged for parking on the streets of the village.)

-After warming up a bit we decided to go further: to Great Cold Valley through Priečne saddle.
+Anyway, we carried on towards Great Cold Valley (Veľká Studená Dolina) through Priečne saddle.
 Bad decision.
-We knew that part of the trail through the saddle are secured by chains but from our previous experiences in the Tatras we didn’t expect anything really hard.
-It’s not Rysy or Kriváň peak after all, it’s just a saddle between two valleys.
-Looking back now this saddle was the hardest and most dangerous path we’ve encountered in the High Tatras ever.
+We knew that part of the trail through the saddle are secured by chains, but from our previous experiences in the Tatras, we didn’t expect anything really hard.
+It’s not Rysy or Kriváň peak, after all, it’s just a saddle between two valleys.
+Looking back now, this saddle was the hardest and most dangerous path we’ve encountered in the High Tatras so far.

 The hike in Great Cold Valley

-As we entered Great Cold Valley our welcome was foggy and windy.
+When we reached Great Cold Valley – quite relieved, needless to say -, our welcome was foggy and windy.
 It was also drizzling from time to time.
+Windy, too.
 Maybe that’s why these two stunning valleys are so different in our memories.
-Small Cold Valley is a charming, colorful, fairy tale place while we remember Great Cold Valley as wild, unfriendly and spooky.
+Small Cold Valley is a charming, colorful place while we remember Great Cold Valley as wild and spooky.
 And very cold.
-There should be a reason for its name, I guess.
-But it could be just as lovely in sunny weather as its smaller sibling.
+Hence the name, I guess.

 Doing it again?
 No.

 After doing the loop through Small Cold Valley and Great Cold Valley our opinion is that we wouldn’t recommend it for hikers.
-For us the meaning of hiking includes the fact that our feet can be on the ground and we don’t just hang in the air holding a chain.
+For us the meaning of hiking includes the fact that our feet can be on the ground, and we don’t just hang in the air while holding onto a chain.

-The route through Priečne saddle seemed more of a climbing route than a hiking route to us and we have no desire to do it again even in perfectly clear weather.
+The route through Priečne saddle seemed more of a climbing route than a hiking route to us, and we have no desire to do it again, even in perfectly clear weather.
 The two valleys are beautiful and not very difficult, but we would recommend exploring them separately.
+Which we’ve already done since that first adventure.
+We still love them, both valleys, that’s the not very surprising conclusion.

 Best time to do this hike